-The current COVID-19 pandemic has presented a substantial public health and economic challenge around the world and is affecting our employees, communities, clinical trial sites and business operations, as well as the U.S. and Dutch economies and international financial markets.

-While we are currently continuing our ongoing clinical trials, the COVID-19 pandemic and related precautions have directly or indirectly impacted enrollment, new, planned clinical trial site openings, patient visits, and on-site monitoring of our clinical trials and source verification of clinical data required for presentation of clinical data for zenocutuzumab, petosemtamab, MCLA-145 and MCLA-129.
-We have observed a low to moderate impact on clinical trial enrollment and operations, and a moderate impact on patient monitoring visits as a consequence of the COVID-19 pandemic during the second quarter ended June 30, 2022, with adjustments made to allow remote visits for some patient follow-up, and reduced onsite monitoring by the sponsor or contract research organization (CRO).
+The COVID-19 pandemic has presented a substantial public health and economic challenge around the world and may affect our employees, communities, clinical trial sites and business operations, as well as the U.S. and Dutch economies and international financial markets.
+The COVID-19 pandemic and related precautions continue to have certain direct or indirect impacts on our clinical trials, including enrollment, new, planned clinical trial site openings, patient visits, and on-site monitoring of our clinical trials.
+We have observed a low impact on clinical trial enrollment and operations, and a moderate impact on patient monitoring visits as a consequence of the COVID-19 pandemic during the third quarter ended September 30, 2023, with adjustments made to allow remote visits for some patient follow-up, and reduced onsite monitoring by the sponsor or contract research organization (CRO).
 We may further experience shortages of reagents or supplies necessary for certain clinical trial activities as a result of disruptions caused by COVID-19 associated supply chain issues.
-As a result of the COVID-19 pandemic, we may experience further disruptions that could severely impact our business, preclinical studies and clinical trials.
-The extent of the impact to our overall clinical development timeline is uncertain at this time and we continue to monitor and assess the COVID-19 pandemic on a regular basis.
+As a result of the COVID-19 pandemic, we may experience further disruptions that could impact our business, pre-clinical studies and clinical trials.
+We continue to monitor and assess potential impact of the COVID-19 pandemic.

 As a result of the COVID-19 pandemic, certain of our CROs and third-party suppliers, as well as collaborators in the U.S. and China that are developing or collaborating with us to develop certain of our pre-clinical and clinical-stage antibody candidates have been affected.
-As a result of such impact, we may face difficulties with and delays in performance of certain chemistry, manufacturing and controls and testing associated with our clinical candidates, including as it relates to sourcing materials required for such manufacture that may be diverted for other purposes associated with COVID-19, or difficulties or delays associated with testing of our pre-clinical antibody candidates associated with our collaborations with Incyte and Eli Lilly, which may delay or prevent their potential clinical development.
+As a result of such impact, we may face difficulties with and delays in performance of certain chemistry, manufacturing and controls and testing associated with our clinical candidates, including as it relates to sourcing materials required for such manufacture, or difficulties or delays associated with testing of our pre-clinical antibody candidates associated with our collaborations with Incyte and Eli Lilly, which may delay or prevent their potential clinical development.
 While we currently do not anticipate any interruptions in our clinical trial supply of drug candidates, it is possible that the COVID-19 pandemic and response efforts may have an impact in the future on our third-party suppliers and contract manufacturing partners' ability to manufacture our clinical trial supply or source materials necessary for their manufacture.